 Paediatric population

-Oral TMZ has been studied in paediatric patients (age 3-18 years) with recurrent brainstem glioma or recurrent high grade astrocytoma, in a regimen administered daily for 5 days every 28 days.
+Oral TMZ has been studied in paediatric patients (age 3-18 years) with recurrent brainstem glioma or recurrent high-grade astrocytoma, in a regimen administered daily for 5 days every 28 days.
 Tolerance to TMZ is similar to adults.

 5.2 Pharmacokinetic properties

-TMZ is spontaneously hydrolyzed at physiologic pH primarily to the active species, 3- methyl(triazen-1-yl)imidazole-4-carboxamide (MTIC).
-MTIC is spontaneously hydrolyzed to 5amino-imidazole4carboxamide (AIC), a known intermediate in purine and nucleic acid biosynthesis, and to methylhydrazine, which is believed to be the active alkylating species.
+TMZ is spontaneously hydrolysed at physiologic pH primarily to the active species, 3- methyl(triazen-1-yl)imidazole-4-carboxamide (MTIC).
+MTIC is spontaneously hydrolysed to 5amino-imidazole4carboxamide (AIC), a known intermediate in purine and nucleic acid biosynthesis, and to methylhydrazine, which is believed to be the active alkylating species.
 The cytotoxicity of MTIC is thought to be primarily due to alkylation of DNA mainly at the O6 and N7 positions of guanine.
 Relative to the AUC of TMZ, the exposure to MTIC and AIC is ~ 2.4 % and 23 %, respectively.
 In vivo, the t1/2 of MTIC was similar to that of TMZ, 1.8 hr.

 In an open-label, two-way crossover bioequivalence study of the pharmacokinetics of oral and intravenous TMZ in patients with primary CNS malignancies, Temodal 2.5 mg/ml powder for solution for infusion administered over 90 minutes was found to be bioequivalent for Cmax and AUC of TMZ and MTIC as compared to Temodal hard capsules, following administration of 150 mg/m2 dose.
 Mean Cmax values for TMZ and MTIC were 7.4 µg/ml and 320 ng/ml, respectively, following 90 minute intravenous infusion.
-Mean AUC (0 ) values for TMZ and MTIC were 25 µg•h/ml and 1,004 ng•h/ml, respectively.
+Mean AUC (0 ) values for TMZ and MTIC were 25 µg•h/ml and 1 004 ng•h/ml, respectively.

 Absorption